acceleratescience/acceleratescience.github.io/_resources/introducing-data-science-for-science.md

 ---
 layout: resources-single
-title: Introducing Data Science For Science
+title: Introducing Data Science for Research
 category: teaching-learning
 excerpt: The Accelerate Programme offers PhDs and postdocs disciplines across Cambridge University the opportunity to participate in a 'Data for Science' training course.
-This structured Accelerate-Spark Data for Science Residency will equips scientists with modern practical data analysis skills using Python in a virtual instructor-led accelerated masterclass.
+This structured Accelerate-Cambridge Spark Introducing Data Science for Research will equips scientists with modern practical data analysis skills using Python in a virtual instructor-led accelerated masterclass.
 ---
 **PhD students and postdocs across Cambridge University can apply for this training course, which will equip them will skills in data science for science.
 This course is currently closed for applications, future course dates will be advertised here.**